Undergraduate Student Research Award

 NSERC will not accept unofficial transcripts (web/digital) printed off the student center.

-Students whose home institution is not the University of Calgary are also required to upload the grading scale (grading legend) on the reverse side of the official transcript to the USRA application.
+Students whose home institution is not the University of Calgary are also required to upload a copy of the grading scale (grading legend) on the reverse side of the official transcript to the USRA application.

 The Research Services Office conducts the administrative review of the applications to ensure compliance with NSERC Terms of Reference and guidelines.
 Departments conduct the internal ranking of applications.
-First-year student applications will be ranked last in the department's internal ranking of all USRA applications submitted in the NSERC online system for the department.
 Contact the supervisor’s department for details on the internal ranking process.
 For Departments in Cumming School of Medicine, direct inquiries to the Bachelor of Health Sciences Office.

 To be eligible to apply for an award, a student must: